The Terrible Thunderlizards

-The Terrible Thunderlizards is a segment that aired in the United States as part of Eek!
+The Terrible Thunderlizards is an animated segment that aired in the United States as part of Eek!
 Stravaganza on the Fox Kids programming block, and in Canada on YTV.
 It aired from November 20, 1993, to July 28, 1997.
-The series was originally intended as a spin off from Eek!
+The series was originally intended as a spin-off from Eek!
 The Cat.
 The segment was supposed to air at the start of Eek's second season in September 1993, but due to production delays, it began in November.
-Like Eek!, the segment was also a co-production of Nelvana and Fox Kids in association with Savage Studios Ltd. Dee Snider, from the band Twisted Sister composed the show's theme song.
+Like Eek!, the segment was also a co-production of Nelvana and Fox Kids in association with Savage Studios Ltd. Dee Snider, of the band Twisted Sister, composed the show's theme song.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.

 Plot

-The series chronicled the misadventures of a trio of dinosaur mercenaries released from incarceration after they were falsely accused of helping an enemy Thuggosaur in a time of war when they actually found it injured.
-They are charged by General Galapagos with the task of eliminating two primitive human beings after scientists realize that if humanity is allowed to multiply it will mean the end of dinosaur supremacy.
-However, despite their superior size and firepower and the obliviousness of their targets, the mercenaries always fail to kill the humans with comic results.
-Their usual preferred method of attacking the humans was throwing bombs full of bees, which upon impact would usually then go after the dinosaurs; forcing them to run to water to get away from the bees.
-Although the mercenaries failed to eliminate the humans, they had better luck in defending Jurassic City from enemies, and had been successful in dangerous missions such as rescuing the kidnapped daughter of the president, which might explain why the team was allowed to continue working and not returned to prison.
+The series chronicles the misadventures of a trio of dinosaur mercenaries released from incarceration after they were falsely accused of helping an enemy Thuggosaur in a time of war when they actually found it injured.
+They are charged by General Galapagos with the task of eliminating two primitive human beings after scientists realize that, if humanity is allowed to multiply, it will mean the end of dinosaur supremacy.
+Despite their superior size and firepower and the obliviousness of their targets, the mercenaries always fail to kill the humans with comic results.
+Their usual preferred method of attacking the humans is throwing bombs full of bees, which upon impact would usually then go after the dinosaurs, forcing them to run to water to get away from the bees.
+Although the mercenaries fail to eliminate the humans, they have better luck in defending Jurassic City from enemies, and are successful in dangerous missions such as rescuing the kidnapped daughter of the president, which might explain why the team is allowed to continue working and not return to prison.

 Characters

 Doc Tari

-Doc Tari or "Doc" (voiced by Savage Steve Holland), is the leader of the Thunderlizards team.
+Doc Tari or "Doc" (voiced by Savage Steve Holland) is the leader of the Thunderlizards team.
 He is a Parasaurolophus only with a hole in the center of his crest that contains many gadgets such as a buzz-saw and a grappling hook.
-He is the team's most focused member, but is every bit as unfocused as Kutter and Squatt when not chasing the humans or performing missions.
-Doc, both in voice and mannerisms is a parody of various Arnold Schwarzenegger film characters such as John Matrix from Commando, Dutch from Predator, and with a bit of the Terminator.
+More often than not, he is the team's most focused member, but is every bit as unfocused as Kutter and Squatt when not chasing the humans or performing missions.
+Doc both in voice and mannerisms is a parody of various Arnold Schwarzenegger film characters such as John Matrix from Commando, Dutch from Predator, and with a bit of the Terminator.
 His catch phrase is "We move!".